Please ensure JavaScript is enabled for purposes of website accessibility Doctors Specializing in Thyroid Eye Disease (TED)

-Unlike other eye doctors, Thyroid Eye Disease Specialists have the right experience to provide the right care
+Unlike other doctors, Thyroid Eye Disease Specialists have the right experience to provide the right care

 Thyroid Eye Disease (TED) is a rare eye condition.
-That’s why you shouldn’t visit just any eye doctor, also called an ophthalmologist.
-You should see a TED Specialist.
-They have the experience to diagnose TED and provide you with the care you need.
+That’s why you shouldn’t visit just any doctor.
+If you think you may have TED, you should see a TED Specialist.
+They have the experience to diagnose TED and provide you with the treatment and care you may need.

-While there are about 20,000 ophthalmologists in the US, most are not considered TED Specialists.
+While there are about 20,000 ophthalmologists in the US, not all are considered TED Specialists.
 Many TED Specialists have advanced training in one area of ophthalmology, such as surgical procedures.

 Find a TED Specialist in your area